rowatc/Diplomacy-AI/README.md

 A discussion of this is [here](http://webdiplomacy.net/contrib/phpBB3/viewtopic.php?f=5&t=1938), where Squigs44 explains the deterioration during self-play: "when it learned from webdip, it was able to more effectively support others.
 When it learned from itself, it was less effective at supporting others, and was more effective at winning.
 The goal of the bot isn't to support, it is to win.
 Since the bot is in a gunboat setting, it makes sense that supporting other countries wasn't as rewarding."

 Episode 52 of the [Diplomacy Games podcast series](http://diplomacygames.com/), the [Rise of the Bots](https://diplomacygames.com/rise-of-the-bots/) discusses these bots.
 The 'Jane' bot is drawn from [Ender's Game](https://en.wikipedia.org/wiki/Jane_(Ender%27s_Game)).
 The ethical question of whether to add messaging (thus, teaching bots to lie to humans) is raised, and countered by the observation that bots already bluff in poker.
+It's noted (without explanation) that the bots' performance declines as game progress.

 ### de Jonge and Sierra (2017), "[D-Brane: a diplomacy playing agent for automated negotiations research](https://link.springer.com/article/10.1007/s10489-017-0919-y)", Applied Intelligence

 Detailed description of the D-Brane (Diplomacy BRAnch & bound NEgotiator) modules, which seek to myopically maximise the Supply Centres gained _in the current round_ using And/Or tree search with Branch & Bound.
 Thus, while tactically strong, it is not built for longer-term planning.

+## Other resources

 ### [Parlance](https://pypi.org/project/Parlance/)